Egor18/jdataflow/README.md

 jdataflow is a Z3 solver based data-flow analyzer for Java source code.

 ## Capabilities
-At the moment jdataflow has checkers which allow to detect logical errors (always true/false expressions) and null pointer dereferences.
+At the moment jdataflow has checkers which allow to detect logical errors (always true/false expressions), null pointer dereferences, array indices out of bounds, etc.
 For example:
 ```java
 void f(boolean c) {